offendingcommit/valdris/Settlements/Stonehaven.md

 ### Social Structure

 Stonehaven operates as a true [[Political Systems/Ruin-Shunner Republics#The Assembly System|craft-based democracy]], where authority derives from demonstrated mastery rather than birthright or proximity to ancient power.
-The city's social hierarchy places master craftsmen at the top, followed by journeymen, apprentices, and those still learning their first trade.
+The city's [Social Hierarchy](Social%20Hierarchy.md) places master craftsmen at the top, followed by journeymen, apprentices, and those still learning their first trade.

 The [[#Council of Master Crafts|Council of Master Crafts]] governs the city, with elected representatives from each major profession: smithing, farming, building, healing, teaching, trading, and defense.
 Leadership rotates regularly to prevent power concentration, and all major decisions require public debate in the [[#Grand Assembly Hall|Grand Assembly Hall]].